 Dog Finds Missing Python That Fled Dartmouth Frat

-Vicky Moors discovered a ball python that had been missing at Dartmouth College with the help of her dog Daisy.
+Vicky Moors and her dog Daisy pose for a portrait on July 24, 2013, in the area where they discovered a ball python that had been missing at Dartmouth College.
 (Valley News - James M. Patterson) Purchase photo reprints »

 Hanover — A small dog known to wear pink collars and matching sweaters made national headlines Wednesday after she discovered a ball python that had escaped on Dartmouth College’s campus last week.